OnePointGlobal/OnePoint-API-Documentation-V2/docs/Macros.md

 > If there is a conflict with the macro list supplied in the API call and the standard macros the macro list takes precedence.

 ## Using the MetaData
 In the same way the Macros can be used from the API call it is also possible to use the MetaData entries.
-This save on duplication of entries.
+This saves on duplication of entries.
 Using the above example the following macro formation could be used:

 ```
 {tiny({long}/{RequestID}, {short})}